 - Hierarchical clustering.

-After you select your clustering model, you should analyse the category performance according to your Fact (sales), Market, Product and Period data.
-You can obtain this information through point of sales (POS), loyalty and market data.
+After selecting your clustering model, you should analyse the category performance according to your Fact (sales), Market, Product and Period data.
+You can obtain this information through your point of sales (POS), loyalty and market data.

 The clustering algorithm you chose must ensure that the data points within a cluster are similar while the data points in different clusters are dissimilar.